Assisted Living

 Wyoming

-The Community Choices Waiver in Wyoming can help seniors pay for assisted living.
-Through this Medicaid program, eligible residents can receive personal care and supportive services in a residential setting with 24-hour supervision.[45]
+The Community Choices waiver in Wyoming can help seniors pay for assisted living.
+Through this Medicaid program, eligible residents can receive personal care and supportive services in a residential setting with 24-hour supervision.[65]

 SHARE THE ARTICLE